Smart-Ace-Designs/Astro-Space/README.md

 ```

 >[!note]
 >The `AGENTS.md` and `CLAUDE.md` files are created automatically by the `create astro@latest` npm initializer and are not part of this template.
+Use the `--no-ai` flag to opt out of these files.

 <!-- ASTRO:REMOVE:END -->